 Of course, every room in the house is important and there are ways to liven up each one.
 You want the buyer to buy the whole house, not just one or two staged rooms, so it’s important to create a somewhat cohesive design.

 “All homes have to be staged to sell all year long, and spring is a good time to sell because people are out looking again now that winter has passed,” Schwartz said.
 “It’s important to keep in mind that two things sell a house: one is price and the other is staging.”

 In addition to creating a fresh look within the home, homeowners should take the time to clean up the outside of the home as well.
 Be sure to clean up the yard, remove all leaves and dead plants and even trim bushes and hedges.
 “More often than not, with the arrival of spring, our homes are still cluttered with gifts from the holidays,” Schwartz said.
 “I recommend that when one new thing comes in, one other thing is packed up, given away, or donated.
 Otherwise, the house just gets filled with more and more clutter.”

 While the spring season typically brings out more prospective buyers, make sure to take advantage of all the season has to offer.

-To learn more about choosing the home that’s right for you, contact our office today.
+For more tips to stage your home for spring, contact our office today.